Easter Adventure Trail

 12. What should I wear?

-Please dress appropriately.
-The farm gets muddy quickly if it’s rained.
-Trainers, walking boots or wellies are ideal, as are puddle-suits for little ones.
+Trainers or wellies and trousers.
+The farm gets muddy quickly if it’s rained and scratchy straw and long grass can irritate little legs.
+Puddle-suits are a good idea for little ones.
 The ground is uneven in places and the woodland is on a slope.
 We are not liable for any trips or falls.

 13. Is High Lodge Farm under cover?